 Roberts' mental approach:

-customary two looks at the hole when over the ball and pulls the trigger with
+Simplicity is the hallmark of Loren Roberts' putting.
+He has a very simple, no-nonsense routine, which is completely consistent: He has a customary two looks at the hole when over the ball and pulls the trigger without undue delay.

 Loren Roberts' top tips: